lianstemp/ShipPal/README.md

 </div>

 ShipPal is a "Smart Matchmaking" platform connecting local exporters with international buyers.
-Think of it as **Tinder for B2B Trade** coupled with an AI-powered logistics & legal assistant.
+Think of it as **Tinder for Global Trade** coupled with an AI-powered logistics & legal assistant.

 Unlike traditional B2B marketplaces that are static and complex, ShipPal simplifies the export process into a familiar flow: **Post → Swipe → Negotiate → Ship & Pay**.